Kincaid7/AHK-AutoGrayscale/README.md

-README — Grayscale Toggle Auto Enforcement Script
+**README — Grayscale Toggle Auto Enforcement Script**

-📜 Overview
+📜 **Overview**

-This script automatically toggles Windows grayscale mode ON at night and OFF during the day, based on your defined hours.
+This AHK script, when leveraged with Task Scheduler, automatically toggles Windows grayscale mode ON at night and OFF during the day, based on your defined hours.
 It is designed to discourage late-night PC usage by keeping grayscale on unless it's your configured daytime hours.

-It runs silently, appending logs to a file and purging the log if it exceeds 5MB.
+It runs silently, appending logs to a file for troubleshooting and purging the log if it exceeds 5MB.

-⚙️ Requirements
+⚙️ **Requirements**

 AutoHotkey Version: v1.1+
 This script was written for AutoHotkey v1.1 (ANSI or Unicode).
 Do not use AutoHotkey v2—it is not compatible.